CKOV-FM: Bankruptcy, Radius Holdings ownership

 On March 31, 2020, Avenue Radio Ltd. filed for bankruptcy, and CKOO-FM went dark shortly afterwards.
 Following the shutdown, trustee Grant Thornton sought a new owner for the station's assets.
 In June 2020, it approved a bid by veteran broadcaster Paul Larsen (one of the former owners of Clear Sky Radio) to acquire the station.

 Jim Pattison Broadcast Group and Stingray Radio filed interventions against the proposed sale, alleging that the station's license was abandoned by Avenue Radio, and that the frequency would therefore have to go through the CRTC's competitive licensing process as a "new" station.
 The CRTC dismissed the intervention, ruling that the trustee had made a good faith effort to seek a new owner, and that it did not formally request the revocation of the license.
 The CRTC approved the sale of CKOO-FM to Larsen (via licensee Radius Holdings) in November 2020.

-On March 26, 2021, the station officially returned to air and relaunched as 103.9 The Lake, and adopted the heritage callsign CKOV-FM (previously used by what is now CKMR-FM/Strathmore, and locally by what is now CKQQ-FM).
+On March 26, 2021, the station returned to air and relaunched as adult hits 103.9 The Lake, adopting the heritage callsign CKOV-FM (previously used locally by what is now CKQQ-FM).
 The station promoted itself as a soft rock station featuring music from the 1970s through the 2000s.

 Pattison Media ownership

 In August 2023, the Jim Pattison Group announced its intent to acquire the station.

 The sale was completed on April 1, 2024.
-The next day, CKOV-FM flipped back to oldies now branded as OV 103.9; the station's format focuses primarily on music from the 1970s, and to a lesser extent, the 1960s.
-The sale also made CKOV-FM a sister station to the original CKOV, now CKQQ.
+The next day, CKOV-FM flipped back to oldies as OV 103.9; positioned as "That 70's Station", the format focuses primarily on music from the 1970s, and to a lesser extent, the 1960s.
+The sale also made CKOV-FM a sister station to CKQQ.